Massage Guns

 • Non-removable battery

-The Hypervolt 2 Pro earns our Best Overall pick by nailing the balance between performance and usability.
-It’s notably quieter than the Theragun, lighter to hold, and the built-in pressure sensor gives real-time feedback so you know exactly how hard you’re pressing.
+The Hypervolt 2 Pro is our Best Overall pick.
+It’s quieter than the Theragun, lighter to hold, and the built-in pressure sensor gives real-time feedback so you know exactly how hard you’re pressing.

-Hyperice’s app provides guided routines and lets you fine-tune speed beyond the three hardware settings.
-The 14mm amplitude is slightly shorter than the Theragun’s 16mm, so it won’t reach quite as deep — but for most users, the difference is marginal.
+Hyperice’s app provides guided routines and lets you fine-tune speed beyond the five hardware settings.
+The 14mm amplitude is slightly shorter than the Theragun’s 16mm, so it won’t reach quite as deep, but for most users, the difference is marginal.

 The non-removable battery is the main downside.
 At around 2.5 hours per charge, it’s fine for personal use, but therapists or heavy users may miss the Theragun’s swappable battery design.